grahamburgess3/convexhull/README.md

 # convexhull

-Package which contains a C++ implementation of the Jarvis March algorithm for finding the convex hull of a set of points on a two-dimensional plane.
+Package which contains an Rcpp implementation of the Jarvis March algorithm for finding the convex hull of a set of points on a two-dimensional plane.
 Supplementary notebooks and functions are also included.

 **Installation**: install from R using the following command.